MinecraftForge/Documentation/docs/tileentities/tileentity.md

 !!! note
 	The method to register a `TileEntity` is using a `String` instead of a `ResourceLocation` before Forge version `14.23.3.2694`
 	You should still use the `ResourceLocation` format `modid:tileentity` though.
+	Not using this format will result in your entitiy being called `minecraft:tileentity`

 ## Attaching a `TileEntity` to a `Block`
 To attach your new `TileEntity` to a `Block` you need to override 2 (two) methods within the Block class.